 7 partners, 8 counsel, 12 associates

 Large IP group focusing on trademarks and unfair competition.
 In technical protection rights, mainly litigation as well as advice on R&D cooperation, licences and trade secrets.
-Strong focus on the biotech, pharmaceuticals, medical products and mechanics sectors.
 Advice on the interface with antitrust.

-Litigation: Tesla (defendant) against Conversant over SEPs (settled; public knowledge); Gerolsteiner (co-defendant) against Envipco over reverse vending machines for bottles with refundable deposit (settled; public knowledge); Leifheit (claimant) against various competitors over kitchen carts; Jinko Solar (defendant) against Q-Cells over solar technology; Häfele (claimant) in patent dispute in Russia and Turkey over furniture fittings; Fine Decor (defendant) on opposition over films for furniture; Chinese mobile communications manufacturer (defendant) against two SEP holders over mobile communications patents; regular litigation for Erbe, Elmos Semiconductor, Honeywell, Cooper Standard, Stanley Black & Decker.
+Litigation: TCL/TCT (defendant) against Philips over mobile communication patents (public knowledge); Sky and Comcast (defendants) against Promptu over satellite and broadband TV systems; Jinko Solar (defendant) against Q-Cells over solar technology; Leifheit (claimant) against various competitors over kitchen carts; Häfele (claimant) in patent dispute in Russia and Turkey over furniture fittings; Fine Decor (defendant) in opposition over films for furniture; regular litigation for Erbe, Elmos Semiconductor, Honeywell, Cooper Standard, Stanley Black & Decker, Tesla.
 Advice: Enpro on R&D cooperations; auto manufacturer on FTO analysis.